 Oh, and don’t miss meals on the open-air patio at Dona Mica.
 There’s no sign but its right across from Carolina’s restaurant which we found less delicious and more expensive than Dona Mica.
 The food isn’t fast at Dona Mica, but it is home made and delicious.
 We had one of the best Mexican breakfasts here.
 It took half an hour to get our plates but there was plenty of strong freshly brewed coffee (not Nescafe!) to ease the wait.

-Besides the drive down, another major draw of Batopilas is the Lost Chruch of Satevo about eight miles out of town.
-Romantic pictures of this beautiful falling-down domed church even appears on many official Chihuahua tourism posters and brochures.
-We had been looking forward to seeing the church and we hurried over a road so bad it made the road down from Creel seem like a superhighway just in time to catch sunset light.
+Besides the drive down, another major draw of Batopilas is the Lost Church of Satevo about eight miles (12 km) out of town.
+Romantic pictures of this beautiful falling-down domed church appear on many official Chihuahua tourism posters and brochures and we had been looking forward to seeing it.
+We hurried over a road so bad it made the road down from Creel seem like a superhighway just in time to catch sunset light.

 Imagine our disappointment when what we found was not the crumbling exposed brick and vibrant domes shown in the tourism publications but an ugly, boring mono-chromatic church being used as a battleground by village kids playing loudly inside and a garbage dump by everyone else.